Gan-Tu/classwork/cs188-projects/multi-agent-search/README.md

 # Introduction
 I will update the spec for this project soon...

+I will design agents for the classic version of Pacman, including ghosts.
+Along the way, I will implement both minimax and expectimax search and try my hand at evaluation function design.

 ## Downloads ##
 To download this project, click [here](http://tugan0329.bitbucket.io/downloads/cs188/multi-agent-search.zip)